akhilmanikandan/belong-coding-challange/README.md

 ## 🌟 Overview
 This project is a Terraform configuration to 🏗️ provision resources in AWS.
 It includes reusable modules for better organization and follows best practices for 🛡️ maintainability and scalability.

+## 🔒 State Management
+- The Terraform state file is securely managed in an S3 bucket.
+- DynamoDB is used for state locking to ensure consistency during concurrent operations.

 ## 📂 Structure
 ```
 terraform_project/